-We Taste Tested & Ranked the 12 Best Clif Bar Flavors of 2019
+We Taste Tested & Ranked the 12 Best Clif Bar Flavors

 Almost every single one of my climbing and backpacking trips of the past five years has been accompanied by a Clif bar.
 I’ve eaten hundreds over the course of my life.